SPELLBOUND

 When you flop into the water, the SHOCK spasms your muscles and steals your breath.

-But now you’re committed, so you yield so this muted, thicker, softer medium.
+But now you’re committed, so you yield to this muted, thicker, softer medium.

 Face down, the hyperventilating gives way to deep, quavering, almost mechanical breaths.
 Your skin is on FIRE.